Finding work experience is not difficult, making sure it is relevant is much harder.

 To help you with your university admissions, we explain what counts as relevant and beneficial work experience that will bring real value to your Personal Statement and Interviews.

 What is Work Experience?

-Work experience is usually experience from time spent in a workplace.
+Work experience is the process of gaining experience from time spent in a workplace.
 It is the opportunity to learn more about a job role, a particular company, sector and field.
-Schools often require work experience during GCSEs or A-levels and some universities expect their applicants to have evidence of work experience written in their Personal Statement and spoken about during their interview.
+Schools often require work experience during GCSEs or A-levels and some universities expect their applicants to have evidence of work experience written in their Personal Statement and spoken about during their Interviews.

 Why is Work Experience Important for University?

 There are many benefits to work experience.
 It gives you the opportunity to:

 Universities favour work experience because it shows passion and a real interest in the subject.
 It is a fantastic opportunity for you to back up your interest with real evidence in your Personal Statement and Interviews and demonstrate skills such as:

 UCAS suggests that the following university degrees require work experience:

 |NHS-funded healthcare courses||Universities require work experience or voluntary work in a health or social care setting for courses including Physiotherapy, Occupational Therapy, Healthcare Science, Midwifery and Nursing.|